OntarioTech-CS-program/lab05-solution/readme.md

 The page's existing functionality should still remain but whenever the page loads, it should make an HTTP request to your API to populate the table.

+Specific modifications are found in their respective directories `api` and `client`.

 >See the `readme.md` files in both subdirectories on how to properly modify your lab.